 - Ankle problems

-- Avoid for those with high blood pressure, eye or ear infections
+- High blood pressure, eye or ear infections